We need your help

 We pride ourselves on the free and low cost winter recreation opportunities we’re able to provide to the public each year.
 It’s a winter playground for everyone to enjoy and we’re proud to be the ones that maintain it for the public.
 Please, if you can, donate to the Mt.
 Tahoma Trails and help us continue to offer the same magical experience to everyone that joins us on the trail system.

 We can’t do it without you.
 Thank you!

 Current Status/June 1, 2022:

 - Trails are open for public use.
 Trail grooming and road plowing is done for the season.
 Discover Pass is now in use at access parking lots.

-- South district huts are open for overnight use only to members of the same party on limited dates through mid-June (please carefully review all terms, conditions and restrictions).
+- South district huts are open for overnight use only to members of the same party on limited dates through mid-July (please carefully review all terms, conditions and restrictions).

 - Office closed to public access.

 - Limited ski patrol may be present on the trails.
 Please exercise increased caution and carry the 10 Essentials with you at all times.